notoookay/rag-ler/README.md

-# RAG-LER: Retrieval Augmented Generation with LM-Enhanced Reranker
+# RAG-LER: Ranking Adapted Generation with Language-Model Enabled Regulation

-This repo includes the implementation of our paper **RAG-LER: Retrieval Augmented Generation with LM-Enhanced Reranker**.
+This repo includes the implementation of our paper **RAG-LER: Ranking Adapted Generation with Language-Model Enabled Regulation**.

 ![RAG-LER](img/RAG-LER.png)